convertersystems/opc-ua-samples/README.md

 - StatusHmi - An simple example HMI for .NETFramework 4.6.1.
 Demonstrates basic subscription feature of Workstation.UaClient.
 - RobotHMI - An more complex example HMI for .NETFramework 4.6.1.
 Demonstrates features of Workstation.UaClient, such as reading /writing variables, logging events, calling methods.
 - RobotApp - An more complex example HMI for Universal Window Platform (UWP).
 Demonstrates features of Workstation.UaClient, such as reading /writing variables, logging events, calling methods.
+- MobileHmi.Droid - An simple example HMI for Xamarin Forms.
+Demonstrates basic subscription feature of Workstation.UaClient working in the Android Emulator.
 - NodeServer - An example OPC UA Server for Node.js.
 Demonstates features of Node-OpcUa package.
 Requires installation of:

 1. Node.js version 6.2.1 or higher - https://nodejs.org/en/
 2. Node.js Tools for Visual Studio version 1.1 or higher - http://aka.ms/explorentvs

 ### Releases

+v1.5.0 Added support for Xamarin Forms.
+Introduced ICertificateStore and DirectoryStore.

 v1.4.2 Upgraded Trendline control for UWP.
 Adjusted UaTcpSessionClient constructors to use an async certificate provider.